Public facilities.

 LED technology is continuing to develop at a fast pace.
 At SBB Infrastructure, we are using the advances that have been achieved to make our lighting portfolio continually more sustainable.

-By adjusting the light colour temperature of our lighting from 2022 onwards, we are living up to our position as a role model within the sector and fulfilling our responsibility to the environment.
+By gradually adjusting the light colour temperature of our lighting from 2022 onwards, we are showing ourselves as a role model within the sector and fulfilling our responsibility to the environment.

-We will be gradually adjusting the light colour temperature of more than 100,000 lights at our stations.
-From now on, we will light all above-ground, covered and non-covered rail access areas using a light colour temperature of 3000 Kelvin (warm white).
-All underground areas and track areas will continue to be lit using a light colour temperature of 4000 Kelvin (neutral white).
+We are gradually adjusting the light colour temperature of over 100,000 lights in our stations as well as 20,000 lights in our track areas.
+In future, we will light all above-ground, covered and non-covered rail access areas and track areas using a light colour temperature of 3000 Kelvin (warm white).
+We will continue to illuminate all underground areas with a light colour temperature of 4000 Kelvin (neutral white).

-Please note: we will not replace any lights solely because they no longer have the right light colour temperature; instead, this change will be implemented exclusively in new projects and when lights reach their end of life (the service life of a light is 20 years).
+Please note: We will not be replacing lights simply because they have the wrong light temperature; we will only implement this change in replacement, renewal and refurbishment projects (grandfather clause) and when lights have reached the end of their service life (the service life of a light is about 20 to 40 years).

 Warm white light (3000 Kelvin) in above-ground areas and natural white light (4000 Kelvin) in underground areas.